sezn/MyCV/README.md

 ## For build Project:
 ### `npm run build`

+# Release
+## For the release, I run `npm run build`, then, just pull my git on my web repository who point on /public folder

-Doc added by npx create-react-app "szncv"
+# Doc added by npx create-react-app "szncv"
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).